Data infrastructure for the AI era

 - Risk assessment per EU AI Act (which level, which obligations)

-- Gap analysis: what's missing for compliance?
+- Gap analysis: what's missing for compliance

 - Prioritised action plan